tna76874/hdhweg-homeschooling-stack/README.md

 ### Acknowledgement

-Thanks to [Ulm](https://github.com/stadtulm/a13-ansible)  and the [ZSL](https://codeberg.org/DigitalSouveraeneSchule/bbb.git) for their great ansible playbooks, the plabook of this repo is based on.
+Thanks to the ZSL,  [Ulm](https://github.com/stadtulm/a13-ansible)  and [https://codeberg.org/DigitalSouveraeneSchule/bbb.git](https://codeberg.org/DigitalSouveraeneSchule/bbb.git) for their great ansible playbooks, the plabook of this repo is based on.

 ### Prepare